Lead Opinion

 While we can draw no conclusions about discretionary immunity in this case because of the State’s abandonment of the theory at trial, the above discussion outlines the analysis.
 Resolution of the immunity question in highway improvement decisions must await a case in which the issue has been preserved for review.

-ANDERSEN, C.J., concurs in the result.
+Andersen, C.J., concurs in the result.

-I concur in the result reached by the majority, but disagree with its speculative reasoning on two theories.
-Much *14 of the opinion is dicta, ignores the record and is wrong in its analysis.
+(concurring in part, dissenting in part) — I concur in the result reached by the majority, but disagree with its speculative reasoning on two theories.
+Much

 This should be a very narrow decision dictated by the record.
-The majority agrees that the trial court was correct in denying a new trial and the Court of Appeals properly affirmed.
+The majority agrees that the trial court was correct in denying a new triаl and the Court of Appeals properly affirmed.
 Specifically, the majority holds:

 The evidence at trial was, as the State now concedes, that signing decisions are not part of the priority programming process or affected by financial constraints.
 The State made no objections to the court’s instructions joining the warning and improvement claims and treating them as alternative duties, nor did it object to the verdict form.
 The State now admits that the warning claim was properly for the jury, and concedes that because of the general nature of the verdict it is impossible to know whether the jury found liability based on the failure to warn or the failure to resurface or construct a barrier.
 We cannot now dissect the jury’s general verdict, nor can we disregard it.